crablab/dissertation/reports/final_report/final_report.md

 ### Overview

+In this section methods of authenticating students are explored.
+Mifare technology and it's weaknesses are discussed and Web Bluetooth and Web USB proof of concepts are attempted.
+A detailed discussion of the Bluetooth Low Energy technology and it's security model is included.

+### Introduction

 One of the key advantages that the clicker system had over the registers was that it utilised wireless communication such that students could 'click in' on a short range handheld device, rather than pass around a physical register sheet.
 The range of the clickers is advertised as being around a 200ft radius [@noauthor_c21_nodate] which in the context of a lecture theatre, is actually quite large!
 Based on practical experience (and given a definite answer would be out of scope), I postulate that for most lecture theatres that would include the entire room plus a short distance outside - taking into account the attenuation of the signal through the walls.

 Considering the range of other wireless communication technologies: